Washington Post fires reporter in center of online battle - NewsBreak

 The Post said Friday it would not comment on personnel issues.
 But a copy of a termination letter sent Thursday, accusing her of “insubordination, maligning your coworkers online and violating the Post's standards on workplace collegiality and inclusivity” was published on the Mediaite website and quoted in other news accounts.

-The outspoken political writer, whose second stint at the Post began in 2018, declined comment Friday.
+The outspoken political writer, whose second stint at the Post began in 2018, has not commented about the action.

 That prompted another reporter, Jose Del Real, to criticize Sonmez online.
 While saying Weigel had been wrong, Del Real called for compassion.
 “Rallying the Internet to attack him for a mistake he made doesn't actually solve anything,” he wrote.